Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): I/O-efficient Multi-variable Quantification

 Since there are very few new BDD nodes, it is unlikely that the Reduce sweep of \cite{Soelvsten2022:TACAS} will do much more than just untranspose the DAG.
 Hence, one would want to untranspose it with a simpler and faster algorithm.
 As can be seen in \cref{fig:bdd_example:representation}, one can instead merely sort all arcs on their source and then merge them on the fly into nodes.
 Asymptotically, this is still a $\Theta(\sort{\Nprime})$ operation.
 But, the constant involved is smaller than the Reduce of \cite{Soelvsten2022:TACAS}.

 Hence, one can repeat the above partial quantification operation until $\Nprime$ exceeds $(1+\epsilon) \cdot N$, it has run $\delta$ times, or there are no more to be quantified variables left in \FILE{outer}.
 In practice, we have not yet found any instance where more than a single quantification sweep further improves performance.
-Hence, as further research hopefully uncovers when it is beneficial to use partial quantification, we can extrapolate this into a value of $\delta$. \fi
+If further research can uncover when it is beneficial to use partial quantification, then we might be able to extrapolate this into a value of $\delta$.